 Character Spacing: CPL is also dependent on the space between two characters.
 Less space will look cramped up and excessive spacing shall generate eye strain to stay on the same sentence.

-Line Spacing: The vertical spacing between characters on two consecutive lines.
+Line Spacing: It refers to the vertical spacing between characters on two consecutive lines.
 This is also dependent on the y-height.

 Fig: 3 Different font weights of the same font (Lato) have different line width.